 When Did Conventions Start?

 Sometimes workers would refer to the Feasts of the LORD as being like conventions or conventions being like those feasts.
 But that wasn't the case.
 There were many feasts of the LORD throughout the year, and were celebrated at harvest time, passover, last gathering of harvest etc. And during Passover feast, no leavened bread was to be eaten.
 At conventions we ate leavened bread etc. Conventions are nothing like the feasts of the LORD.
-Sure, a lot of people remember convention hash, but that doesn't put it in the Bible.
-LOL.
+Sure, a lot of people remember and really like convention hash, but that doesn't put it in the Bible.

 Church Convention Grounds - Church Property